 With Utah’s Great Salt Lake reaching new record lows, Gov. Spencer Cox issued a proclamation on November 3 that suspended new water appropriations within the Great Salt Lake Basin, including the Bear, Weber, and Jordan River basins and the body of the Great Salt Lake.

 “Extreme drought, climate change and increased demand continue to threaten the Great Salt Lake,” said Gov. Cox.
+“We are united in our efforts to protect this critical resource and are taking action to ensure existing flows continue to benefit the lake.
+When conditions improve, the suspension can be lifted.”

 The suspension allows for existing water rights and applications to be used and developed while promoting more efficient use of the existing supply.
 The suspension pauses further appropriations of surface water and groundwater that are tributary to Great Salt Lake.
 It also provides an opportunity for some of the conservation measures proposed during the 2022 legislative session to be implemented while allowing time for additional research to be completed.